cochlearai/sense-python/Readme.md

 `File` represents a class that can inference audio coming from an audio file.

 An audio file is any source of audio data which duration is known at runtime.
-Because duration is known at runtime, server will wait for the whole file to be received before to start inferencing.
+Because the duration is known at runtime, the server will wait for the whole file to be received before to start inferencing.
 All inferenced data will be received in one payload.

-A file can be for instance, a mp3 file stored locally, a wav file accessible from an url etc...
+A file can be, for instance, a mp3 file stored locally, a WAV file accessible from an URL etc...

-So far wav, flac, mp3, ogg, mp4 are supported.
+So far WAV, flac, mp3, ogg, mp4 are supported.

-If you are using another file encoding format, let us know at support@cochlear.ai so that we can priorize it in our internal roadmap.
+If you are using another file encoding format, let us know at support@cochlear.ai so that we can prioritize it in our internal roadmap.

-`File` implements the following interface :
+`File` implements the following interface:

 ```python
 class File:
     def inference() -> Result:
 ```

-When calling `inference`, a GRPC connection will be established with the backend, audio data of the file will be sent and a `Result` instance will be returned in case of success (described bellow).
+When calling `inference`, a GRPC connection will be established with the backend, audio data of the file will be sent and a `Result` instance will be returned in case of success (described below).

 Note that network is not reached until `inference` method is called.